iluvumua/proja/README.md

-# Firebase Studio
+# Invoice Project

-This is a NextJS starter in Firebase Studio.
+This is a an invoice starter project

 To get started, take a look at src/app/page.tsx.
 # proja